Today we will study Gas Welding: Definition, Equipment, Flames, Working, Types, Advantages, Disadvantages, Applications in detail.

 Definition of Gas Welding:

-In this welding process, mostly oxy-acetylene gas is used as a working fuel gas.
+In this welding process, mostly oxy-acetylene gas is used as working fuel gas.
+This process can be done with or without the help of filler material.

 These are the equipment which needed to perform gas welding: